rest-for-physics/framework/doc/Chapters/3-getting-started.md

 We generate here a matadata file saving several definitions of the detector's readout and gas metadata.
 The readout metadata includes readout plane geometry, daq channel mapping, strip gain, etc. The gas metadata includes infomation of gas component, pressure, diffusion and drift speed.
-This file will be very important for running the processes.
+This file will be very important for running processes later on.
 Generate it by typing :

 `restManager --c saveMetadata.rml --o meta.root`

-This command will make REST to save two TRestGas classes and one TRestReadout class to the file "meta.root".
-This file can be used in the later data analysis work.
+This command will make REST to save two TRestGas classes and one TRestReadout class to the file "meta.root", which will be used in the later data analysis work.
 The content of gas and readout definition can be observed the rml file.
 Later we will explain what it did.

 ### Process a raw data file